1:00 pm ET | 12:00 pm CT | 11:00 am MT | 10:00 am PT

 The procedure the IRS uses to assess a business and its owner for unpaid payroll taxes

-Who may be deemed responsible for unpaid payroll taxes
+Who the IRS may deem responsible for unpaid payroll taxes

 The collection and enforcement tools the IRS can use to pursue unpaid payroll tax liability against a business